Brian P. Stack: Hudson County Democratic Organization

-In 2018, Vincent Prieto stepped down as chair of the Hudson County Democratic Organization, historically one of the most powerful remaining political machines in the United States.
-Stack ran for Prieto's seat against Jersey City school board member Amy DeGise.
-Stack and Jersey City mayor Steve Fulop had previously been critical of her father, Hudson County Executive Tom DeGise; some suggested that DeGise ran to ensure her father would receive the party ballot line in the 2019 primary.
+After Vincent Prieto stepped down in 2018 as chair of the Hudson County Democratic Organization, historically one of the most powerful remaining political machines in the United States, Stack ran for Prieto's seat against Jersey City school board member Amy DeGise.
+Stack and Jersey City mayor Steve Fulop had previously been critical of her father, Hudson County Executive Tom DeGise.

 The internal campaign for support from the county party committee members lasted months and was highly divisive.
 Fulop and Stack were joined by Hoboken mayor Ravi Bhalla.
-In a major upset, Stack lost the election on June 12 with 360 votes out of 812.
+In a major upset, Stack lost the election on June 12 with 360 votes out of 812, with the chair going to Amy DeGise.
 Stack was reportedly "galled" by Fulop's inaction during the campaign and joined DeGise in criticism of Fulop shortly after the election.